Jesse is a lifelong sports fan with a passion for finding the facts. His writing has been recognized and published by Sports Illustrated.

 History of Michael Jordan and LeBron James

 Ever since LeBron James was deemed as The Chosen One, there has been a conversation about whether he could surpass Michael Jordan as the greatest of all time.
-He grew up idolizing MJ, dressing like him, wearing his shoes, and studying his play style.
-Once he joined the league, he even donned his number 23.
+LeBron grew up idolizing MJ.
+He dressed like him, wore his shoes, and studied his play style.
+Once he joined the league, he even donned the number 23.

 LeBron recently appeared in his eighth straight NBA Finals series in 2018.
 He has ten in total and now holds a record of 4–6.
 Jordan, as we all know, has six rings in six appearances.
 Oftentimes, the rings argument is what puts MJ ahead of LeBron in debates on who is the GOAT.
 However, rings shouldn't carry that much weight.
 If they did, the greatest player ever would be Bill Russell, who won 11 championships in his 13-year career.